Tennessee Tech University - College of Engineering Math Placement

 College of Engineering Math Placement

-Additionally, the following guide will be used to assist students in registering for the appropriate math courses during their first year.
+We have developed a guide to assist students in registering for the appropriate math courses during their first year.
+We’re currently updating our College of Engineering Math Course Placement information.
+Please check back soon.

 Options to Challenge your Math Placement